Skip to main content

 • Strategic comparative analysis of individual customer segments in terms of their business value

-• Identification of the most valuable customer segments generating the highest revenues
+• Identification of the most valuable customer segments generating the highest revenue

 • Analysis of price preferences of individual segments (based on average minimum and maximum prices)

-• Examining differences in purchasing behaviors between segments (frequency, value, diversity)
+• Research of differences in purchasing behaviors between segments (frequency, value, diversity)

 • Optimization of marketing and pricing strategies for specific customer segments

-• Designing personalized remarketing campaigns tailored to the characteristics of a given segment
+• Design of personalized remarketing campaigns tailored to the characteristics of a given segment

-• Evaluating the effectiveness of retention activities for at-risk segments (At Risk, Slipping Champions)
+• Evaluation of the effectiveness of retention activities for at-risk segments (At Risk, Slipping Champions)

-The RFM Segments model enables making strategic marketing decisions based on solid analytical data, which translates into increased effectiveness of marketing activities, better matching of the offer to the needs of customers from individual segments, and optimization of advertising budgets by focusing on the most valuable customer groups.
+The RFM Segments model enables strategic marketing decisions based on solid analytical data, which translates into increased effectiveness of marketing activities, better matching of offers to the needs of customers from individual segments, and optimization of advertising budgets through concentration on the most valuable customer groups.

 Did this answer your question?